Tib3rius/AutoRecon/README.md

 ### Plugins

 A plugin update process is in the works.
-Until then, after upgrading, remove the ~/.config/AutoRecon directory and run AutoRecon with any argument to repopulate with the latest files.
+Until then, after upgrading, remove the ~/.local/share/AutoRecon directory and run AutoRecon with any argument to repopulate with the latest files.

-If you depend on the ~/.config/AutoRecon/config.toml file (i.e. you have made modifications to it) then simply remove everything in the ~/.config/AutoRecon apart from the config.toml file (including the VERSION-x.x.x file).

 ## Usage